 I heaved a sigh of relief when we exited the subterranean passageway at Amenemhat III, and saw the sunlight once again.
 The seven of us walked down a wide stone stairway to the waterfront where we hired a sail powered skiff to take us back to Cairo.
 The boat was constructed of buoyant papyrus reeds, and piloted by an exceptionally dark skinned Egyptian and his assistant.
-Neither spoke any English, but Farquhar was able to adequately communicate our needs in their native tongue.
+Neither spoke any English, but Farquhar was able to communicate with them in their native tongue.

 Upon our return to the airship station, I took tea with Molly in her quarters aboard the Fiery Crimson Messenger.

-“That’s an understatement,” said Molly popping open the cookie tin.
+“I’m not sure,” said Molly popping open the cookie tin.
+“What do you think?”

 “I immediately thought of our conversation with Duke Archambeau.
 How he talked of his nemesis taking on the form of a French nobleman of the sword in the Middle Ages – I can’t recall his name.”

-“Do you think it’s possible that De Vreese may have had something to do with the mummy’s unusual appearance and actions?”
+“Do you think it’s possible that De Vreese may have had something to do with the mummy?”

-“Duke Archambeau said he would contact us upon our return to the Western Territory, but maybe we should try to talk to him sooner.
-He might be able to answer some of our questions.”
+I gazed at Molly silently as we both thought things over.
+After a few moments she continued on: “Duke Archambeau said he would contact us upon our return to the Western Territory, but maybe we should talk to him sooner.”

 “How do we go about doing that?”